appwrite-community/htf24-hackathon-submissions/submissions/joblier.md

 Joblier

 ## Project Description

 _What have you built during the hackathon?_

 <!--
 The project I created is...
 -->

 ## Inspiration behind the Project

 _What is the story behind this project?
 Why did you choose to work on this specific idea?_

 <!--
 The reason I chose this idea/project was...
 -->

 ## Tech Stack

-_How have you built this project?
-Mention the technologies/methods/platforms you used to build your project_
+- **React JS**: Used to build the frontend interface.
+- **Appwrite**: Served as a robust backend for database records and management of user authentication
+- **Appwrite Databases**: For storing user and job details.
+- **Appwrite Authentication**: To manage user sessions, signup, and login functionality.

 <!--
 The technologies I used...